 The famous storyteller H. C. Andersen made the first documented pleated heart in 1861.

-It was braided/woven in green and yellow paper, had 5 tabs and it was without a handle.
+It was braided/woven in green and yellow paper, had 5 tabs, and was without a handle.

-Pleated Christmas hearts to hang on Christmas trees was seen from the 1870s.
+Pleated Christmas hearts to hang on Christmas trees were seen from the 1870s.